PrettyFloralBonnet/datastructures-algorithms/datastructures/linkedLists/linkedLists.md

 ## Pointers

 A **pointer** is a reference to another place in memory.
-In JavaScript (and other automaticall garbage collected languages), an object is only stored in memory as long as a reference to it exists somewhere in the code.
+In JavaScript (and other automatically garbage collected languages), an object is only stored in memory as long as a reference to it exists somewhere in the code.
 When there are no references (pointers) left, the object is deleted.